Enalean/tuleap-documentation-en/languages/en/installation-guide/docker/docker_compose.rst

 .. warning::

     The following section is meant for test purpose only.
-The databases (mysql and redis) are handled by docker and it's not a recommended setup unless you perfectly understand how to operate (run, backup, restore, troubleshoot) them under docker constraints.
+The databases (MySQL and Redis) are handled by Docker and it is not a recommend setup.

 Then create a ``compose.yaml`` file with following content: